weecology/lab-manual/UF-Policies:-Travel-Guidelines.md

 **Step 2**.
 Is a pcard being used to pay for anything for your trip?

-    Yes.
-This will influence how you fill out the TA form No. This will also influence how you fill out the TA form I don't know.
+**Yes**.
+This will influence how you fill out the TA form

+**No.** This will also influence how you fill out the TA form

+I don't know.
 Then go ask whomever is paying for your trip if they can use a pcard to pay for expenses so it doesn't come out of your meager earnings.

 **Step 3**.
 Download a TA form: http://www.wec.ufl.edu/resources/travel/Travel%20Authorization%201.2.pdf

 **Step 4**.
 Fill out the TA form.
 Most of the form is self-explanatory.
 If a pcard is paying for certain things, put that in the pcard column, otherwise, list it under paid by traveler.
 There are complexities with the form.
 These are:

-    Project #.
+* Project #.
 You will need to get this from the UF entity paying for the trip (i.e. Ethan, Morgan, Department, SNRE, etc)
-    Registration: See the Conference travel page for tips on what you need to submit with the TA to document the registration costs.
+* Registration: See the Conference travel page for tips on what you need to submit with the TA to document the registration costs.
-    International Travel: See the International travel page for what needs to be submitted with your TA.
+* International Travel: See the International travel page for what needs to be submitted with your TA.
+* You need to sign it.

-**Step 5**: Email your completed TA and any required attachments (registration documentation etc) to: Jen at WECFiscal@ifas.ufl.edu
+**Step 5**: Email your completed TA and any required attachments (registration documentation etc) to: Jen at WECFiscal@ifas.ufl.edu.

-Do you need to sign the form?
-Yes.

-As of November 2018, Morgan (or associated PI, I - Renata - assume) needs to approve TARs, either by signing them or emailing Jen at WECFiscal@ifas.ufl.edu saying she approves them.
+* CC your PI on the email.
+They will need to respond to Jen saying they approve the TA.

+**Step 5a**: Jen will email you a copy of the TAR to sign.
+Sign it and send it back to her.
+Make note of the TA #, because you will need this for the TER and any Pcard invoices.

 ## Travel Expense Report (TER):